 Box Type The user may choose the model name of the Master switch in a stack to be the main configuring switch of that stack.
 Priority Displays the priority ID of the Switch.
 The lower the number, the higher the priority.
 The box (switch) with the lowest priority number in the stack is the Master switch.

-After setting the parameters, click Apply to implement them on the Switch.
-Information configured in this screen may be found in the Monitoring folder under Stack Information in Section 6 of this User Guide.
+Information configured in this screen may be found in the Monitoring folder under Stack Information.